ajit-sharmaGH/Tungsten-UI/README.md

 # Navbar
 Navbar is used to represent a particular message about the whole view of sites, it includes some important links >>
 - Basic Desktop type navbar
+# Text Utilities
+- All types of headings with H1 to H6 element tags
+- small text
+- gray text
+- centered text
+# MOdal
+- Basic Modal functional
+# Rating
+- Five start rating made using Html and css property only
+- On hover it changes its color and to rate just hit over it
+# Grid
+- 50-50 grid styling
+- 75-25 grid styling
+- three items in rows and columns grid styling